-This June 2017 issue of Cirrus Pilot magazine represents an opportunity to expand from a bi-monthly publication by adding two special issues, this one on safety.
+This June 2017 issue of COPA Pilot magazine represents an opportunity to expand from a bi-monthly publication by adding two special issues, this one on safety.

 The tradition of a special issue on safety began about 10 years ago.
 Those early issues brought forward the need to reduce accidents and discussed ways to keep pilots safe.
 Now, we have a great story to tell about fewer fatal accidents, more parachute survivors, and an expanded portfolio of training resources.

 This sobriquet applies to the many contributors who worked reduce Cirrus accidents.
 No single person did this.
 It took a collaborative effort of several hundred people to align on a vision of fewer accidents.

 It began with innovators at Cirrus Aircraft who brought safety features to the market.
 The reality surprised many because these innovations were by themselves not immediately effective, but they proved to establish the foundation for long-term improvement.